ranbureand/sitefolio/_categories/we-have-iuav.markdown

 title: 'We Have IUAV projects'
 category: 'We Have IUAV'

-excerpt: 'Projects conceived during We Have IUAV, a workshop on exploring new possibilities within the disciplines of graphic design, visual communication and art led by Daniel Eatock with Flávia Müller Medeiros.'
+excerpt: 'Projects conceived during “We Have IUAV”, a workshop exploring new possibilities in graphic design, visual communication and art, led by Daniel Eatock with Flávia Müller Medeiros.'
-exordium: 'Here are projects conceived during *We Have IUAV*, a workshop on exploring new possibilities within the disciplines of graphic design, visual communication and art led by Daniel Eatock with Flávia Müller Medeiros.'
+exordium: 'Projects conceived during *We Have IUAV*, a workshop exploring new possibilities in graphic design, visual communication and art, led by Daniel Eatock with Flávia Müller Medeiros.'

 published: true
 ---